 - The water resource plan and water sharing plan to ensure consistency with the new NSW Non-Urban Water Metering Framework that commenced on 1 December 2018 as follows: - The NSW Government has committed to a new framework to improve the standard and coverage of non-urban water meters under its December 2017 Water Reform Action Plan.
-The new framework includes the NSW Non-Urban Water Metering Policy, the metering-related provisions of the Water Management (General) Regulation 2018 and the Water Management Act 2000. - The water resource plan to provide greater clarity on the roles and responsibilities of the various NSW water management agencies for metering and compliance. - The water resource plan, water sharing plan and incident response guide to ensure consistency of information between the documents in relation to licensed entitlements. - Commitment to prepare a fact sheet to accompany the final water sharing plan that will provide further information on how the department will ensure compliance with the long-term annual average extraction limits (LTAAELs) and SDLs. - The water sharing plan to remove the details of the calculation of annual permitted take, and include this detail in the water resource plan and associated fact sheets. - The water sharing plan to include 'take limits' providing an option for actions that can be taken to comply with LTAAEL/SDLs at a management zone level in the Upper Lachlan. - The water sharing plan to clarify that the high-priority terrestrial vegetation groundwater-dependent ecosystems identified are 'potential'. - The water sharing plan to provide supplementary information on groundwater-dependent ecosystems, along with clarifying notes and additions to the dictionary. - Commitment to work with WaterNSW to coordinate the assessment process for groundwater-dependent ecosystems and provide an updated fact sheet as work progresses. - The water sharing plan to remove the mandatory condition sub clause relating to State Significant Developments and Infrastructure under the Environmental Planning and Assessment Act 1979 (EP & A Act).
+The new framework includes the NSW Non-Urban Water Metering Policy, the metering-related provisions of the Water Management (General) Regulation 2018 and the Water Management Act 2000. - The water resource plan to provide greater clarity on the roles and responsibilities of the various NSW water management agencies for metering and compliance. - The water resource plan, water sharing plan and incident response guide to ensure consistency of information between the documents in relation to licensed entitlements - Commitment to prepare a fact sheet to accompany the final water sharing plan that will provide further information on how the department will ensure compliance with the long-term annual average extraction limits (LTAAELs) and SDLs. - The water sharing plan to remove the details of the calculation of annual permitted take, and included this detail in the water resource plan and associated fact sheets. - The water sharing plan to clarify that the high-priority terrestrial vegetation groundwater-dependent ecosystems identified in the plan are 'potential'. - The water sharing plan to provide supplementary information for groundwater dependent ecosystems, along with clarifying notes and additions to the dictionary. - Commitment to work with WaterNSW to coordinate the assessment process for groundwater dependent ecosystems and provide an updated fact sheets as work progresses. - The water sharing plan to remove the mandatory condition sub clause relating to State Significant Developments and Infrastructure under the Environmental Planning and Assessment Act 1979 (EP & A Act).
 This sub clause was inconsistent with the NSW Aquifer Interference Policy.
-The Department of Planning, Industry and Environment Water assesses the potential impacts of an aquifer interference activity against the minimal impact considerations set out in the policy as well as any specific rules in a relevant water sharing plan, based on the information provided in the proponent's environmental assessment and provides subsequent advice and proposed conditions of approval to the EP & A Act planning process for each project. - The water sharing plan to include additional amendment provisions that allow for:
+Department of Planning, Industry and Environment Water assesses the potential impacts of an aquifer interference activity against the minimal impact considerations set out in the policy as well as any specific rules in a relevant water sharing plan, based on the information provided in the proponent's environmental assessment and provides subsequent advice and proposed conditions of approval to the EP & A Act planning process for each project.